Channel Tunnel: Completion

-The tunnel was officially opened, one year later than originally planned, by Queen Elizabeth II and the French president, François Mitterrand, in a ceremony held in Calais on 6 May 1994.
+The tunnel was officially opened, one year later than originally planned, by the French president François Mitterrand and Queen Elizabeth II, at a ceremony in Calais on 6 May 1994.
 The Queen travelled through the tunnel to Calais on a Eurostar train, which stopped nose to nose with the train that carried President Mitterrand from Paris.
-Following the ceremony President Mitterrand and the Queen travelled on Le Shuttle to a similar ceremony in Folkestone.
+After the ceremony, President Mitterrand and the Queen travelled on Le Shuttle to a similar ceremony in Folkestone.
 A full public service did not start for several months.
 The first freight train, however, ran on 1 June 1994 and carried Rover and Mini cars being exported to Italy.